 - Zoho.
 Another long-time Cloud leader, based out of the U.S. and India, with $300m+ in ARR and 7,000 employees.

 - Zapier.
-Zapier raised $1m to get to about $50m in ARR so far.
+Zapier raised $10m to get to about $50m in ARR so far.
 Close to bootstrapped with 250 employees.
 A Unicorn after raising at $4B in a secondary.
 This one may not count as truly bootstrapped, but it’s close.